Summit Daily News is looking for an Arts and Entertainment Editor to join the news team - ExBulletin

 Pay:

-Those interested in applying should send a resume, cover letter, and published writing samples to [email protected] for review.
+Those interested in applying should send a CV, cover letter and published writing samples to [email protected] for evaluation.

 The mention sources can contact us to remove/changing this article